Fujifilm X-T20 vs Sony HX400V

-Both the X-T20 and the HX400V are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T20 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-T20:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.